4 Tips About How to Get Consistent Performance From Employees

 While this is standard, it can lead to inconsistent performance and unhappy customers.
 Why?
 Because the customers see the front line employees as the enemy that they have to get through to talk to the people who have the authority to solve their problem.

 People who are aggressive get better treatment than people who are nice (which encourages bad behavior).
-And everyone has to wait in line, or on hold while you wait for the one manager.
+And everyone has to wait in line, or on hold while you wait for the one manager to make the decision.

-Instead, give your employees the authority to do almost anything.
-There's no reason you can't set rules for returns and ask the employees to enforce them.
-If the employee tells a customer, no, then the manager should back her up, as long as the decision's within the written guidelines.
+Instead, give your employees the authority to do almost everything.
+You can set rules for returns and ask the employees to enforce them.
+If the employee tells a customer, no, then the manager should back the employee up, as long as the decision is within the written guidelines.

-The result is customers receive consistent performance and treatment without waiting.
-Being a jerk doesn't improve your chances of getting your way, and the employees feel empowered.
+The result is customers who receive consistent performance and treatment without waiting.
+Acting like a jerk doesn't improve the customer's chances of getting their own way, and the employees feel empowered.
 It's a winning situation.